rblack42/ACCweb.cosc2325/Appendix/Projects/ProjectMakefiles.rst

 ************

-As a last step in setting this admittedly  complex project setup, let's do an acid test to make sure everything runs as extected:
+As a last step in setting this admittedly  complex project setup, let's do an acid test to make sure everything runs as expected:

 ..  code-block:: text